Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 # Lab 01 - Configure Sensitive Labels

 ## Lab scenario
-In this lab, you will get know how on what are the basic primary steps to protect the sensitive data.
+In this lab, you will get know how to on create sensitive label.

 ## Lab objectives

 In this lab, you will complete the following tasks:

-+ Task 1: know how on sensitivity labels
++ Task 1: Explore the capabilities of sensitivity labels
-+ Task 2: Classification on sensitive data

 ## Architecture diagram
 ![](../media/part1lab1.png)